JonathanKoerber/cs628-PE-JonathanKoerber/pe_04/README.md

 ##### Components:

-The application used three components, Cities Card and AddCity.
-Cities toggle between displaying the city list and the AddCity Component.
-AddCity component allows user to add city records.
+The application used three components, Recipes Card and AddRecipe.
+Recipes toggle between displaying the city list and the AddRecipe Component.
+AddRecipe component allows user to add city records.
 These records are held in state.

 #### Input:

-- AddCity takes user input.
-The Components is passed a function form the Cities component that allows it to add a city record to state and toggle the view to the city list.
+- AddRecipe takes user input.
+The Components is passed a function form the Recipes component that allows it to add a city record to state and toggle the view to the city list.

 <img src="Screenshot from 2025-02-22 16-24-04.png" width=300/>